 Dr. Andrew Phillip Payne joined KSU and the College of Architecture and Construction Management in January 2020 as Dean and Professor of Architecture.
 Dr. Payne brings with him many years of teaching and academic administration.
 Dr. Payne's aspirations for the college include increased enrollment, increased retention, increased graduation rates, and making sure graduates are work-ready!

-Dean Payne's previous appoint was with the Department of Built Environment at Indiana State University as Chair and Professor.
-Dean Payne primarily taught Interior Architecture Design courses and continued his consultancy as principle of the design firm Studio GAP: Graphic Design, Architectural Research and Photography, where he specializes in campus planning and design, accessibility, universal design and materiality.
+Dean Payne's previous appointment was with the Department of Built Environment at Indiana State University as Chair and Professor.
+Dean Payne primarily taught Interior Architecture Design courses and continued his consultancy as principle of the design firm Studio GAP: Graphic Design, Architectural Research and Photography, where he specializes in campus planning and design, accessibility, universal design, and materiality.

 Areas of specialization:

 - Construction Materials and Methods